bradypcook/HawkNodeSecurity_Network/README.md

 I wanted to do this project to demonstrate my ability to practically set up and configure enterprise networks that I have previously learned while studying for my CCNA.

 NOTE: Due to the Activity Wizard, it may be harder to load the .pka file on some devices.
-For better performance, you can run the unlocked .pkt version for better performance.
+For better performance, you can run the unlocked .pkt version.

 # Upcoming Features (as of 8/18/2025)